HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Related Work

 \subsection{Speculative Decoding}

-Speculative decoding~\cite{pmlr-v202-leviathan23a,chen2023acceleratinglargelanguagemodel,sun2021instantaneous,zhao2024ouroboros} accelerates autoregressive generation with a draft–verify scheme: a fast drafter proposes multiple next tokens and the target model verifies them in a single forward pass using rejection sampling, which preserves the target distribution while reducing sequential steps.
-Methods are best organized along two axes.
-The first axis is who drafts: external drafters use a separate small model; internal drafters augment the target model with lightweight drafting modules, including Medusa~\cite{medusa}, EAGLE~\cite{eagle}, and EAGLE-2~\cite{eagle-2}; self-speculative methods~\cite{layerskip}, also called early-exit, let the same network draft with truncated layers and then verify with the full stack.
-The second axis is what is drafted: linear chunks or a branching tree~\cite{specinfer}.
-In linear drafting, the drafter predicts a single $k$-token continuation and the verifier accepts the longest matching prefix before the first mismatch.
-In tree drafting~\cite{specinfer}, the drafter explores multiple alternatives at one or more steps, forming a token tree that is verified in parallel; this typically raises per-round acceptance-especially for long outputs—at the cost of extra draft compute and memory.
-Extensions to VLMs~\cite{xie2025hivis,gagrani2024speculative,lin2025speculative,kang2025vispec} adapt these ideas to visual inputs and report around twofold throughput gains on systems such as LLaVA while maintaining quality.
-Despite this progress, speculative decoding remains underexplored for document parsing, where long and highly structured outputs make the approach especially promising.
+Speculative decoding~\cite{leviathan2023fast,chen2023acceleratinglargelanguagemodel,sun2021instantaneous,zhao2024ouroboros} accelerates autoregressive generation with a draft–verify scheme: a fast drafter proposes multiple next tokens, and the target model verifies them in a single forward pass using rejection sampling, preserving the target distribution while reducing sequential steps.
+Existing methods can be broadly classified along two axes.
+The first axis is who drafts: external drafters use a separate smaller model; internal drafters augment the target model with lightweight drafting modules, including Medusa~\cite{medusa}, EAGLE~\cite{eagle}, and EAGLE-2~\cite{eagle-2}; self-speculative methods~\cite{layerskip}, also called early-exit, allow the same network to draft with truncated layers and then verify with the full stack.
+The second axis concerns what is drafted: linear chunks or a branching tree~\cite{specinfer}.
+In linear drafting, the drafter predicts a single $k$-token continuation, and the verifier accepts the longest matching prefix before the first mismatch.
+In tree drafting~\cite{specinfer}, the drafter explores multiple alternatives at one or more steps, forming a token tree that is verified in parallel; this typically increases per-round acceptance, especially for long outputs, at the cost of additional draft compute and memory.
+Extensions to VLMs~\cite{xie2026hivis,gagrani2024speculative,lin2025speculative,kang2025vispec,zhang2026sparrow} adapt these ideas to visual inputs and report around twofold throughput gains on systems such as LLaVA while maintaining quality.
+Despite this progress, speculative decoding remains underexplored for document parsing, where outputs are typically long and highly structured.